Arkaeriit/reflet/README.md

 This repository contains a simulator for an ASRM processor (WIP), an assembler to create ASRM machine code (to do), and a Verilog implementation of an ASRM processor (to do).

 # The architecture
 ASRM is a RISC ISA.
 Each instruction is coded on a single byte and composed of a 4 or 5-bit operand, followed by an optional 4-bit register.
-This ISA can be used with a processor with words of any size superior to 3 bits.
+This ISA can be used with a processor with words of any size superior which is 8 bits times a power of two.
+When the processor has a word size above 8 bits, it is little-endian.

 Most operations are made between one of the 12 general-purpose registers and an implicit working register.